cloudmesh/cloudmesh-pi-burn/README.md

 **Step 0.** Review and Setup

-At this point we assume that you have used `cms burn` to create all SD cards for the Pi's with static IP addresses in the subnet range `10.1.1.0/24` (excluding `10.1.1.1`.
+At this point, we assume that you have used `cms burn` to create all SD cards for the Pi's with static IP addresses in the subnet range `10.1.1.0/24` (excluding `10.1.1.1`.
 See step 1 for details)